Macrometacorp/docs/docs/streams/index.md

 title: Streams
 ---

+Streams are a type of collection in GDN to capture data in motion.
+Messages are sent via streams by publishers to consumers who then do something with the message.
+Streams can be created with client SDKs (pyC8, jsC8), REST APIs, or the web console.

+Streams unifies `queuing` and `pub-sub messaging` into a unified messaging model that provides a lot of flexibility to users to consume messages in a way that is best for the use case at hand.

+> producer --> stream --> subscription --> consumer

+A stream is a named channel for sending messages.
+Each stream is backed by a distributed append-only log and can be local (at one edge location only) or global (across all edge locations in the fabric).

+Messages from publishers are only stored once on a stream, and can be consumed as many times as necessary by consumers.
+The stream is the source of truth for consumption.
+Although messages are only stored once on the stream, there can be different ways of consuming these messages.

+Consumers are grouped together for consuming messages.
+Each group of consumers is a subscription on a stream.
+Each consumer group can have its own way of consuming the messages: exclusively, shared, or failover.

+Streams provide:

+- Seamless geo-replication of messages across regions
+- Very low publish and end-to-end latency
+- Seamless scalability to over a million topics
+- Multiple subscription modes (`exclusive`, `shared`, and `failover`) for streams
+- Guaranteed message delivery with persistent message storage

 Streams in GDN is built on the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern, aka pub-sub.
 In this pattern, producers publish messages to streams.
 Consumers can then subscribe to those streams, process incoming messages, and send an acknowledgement when processing is complete.

 Once a subscription has been created, all messages will be retained by GDN streams, even if the consumer gets disconnected.
 Retained messages will be discarded only when a consumer acknowledges that they've been successfully processed.